 The Big Island is the place for vacationers wanting a more diverse Hawaiian experience.
 The size of the island allows you to experience far more than other destinations.
 Everything here comes with choices:

 - Assortment of sand colors

 - Historic spots

 Big Island is the ultimate Hawaiian experience, with cascading waterfalls and brilliant lava flows to ranch lands and exciting communities.
 Book your trip today to get in on the action!

-If you're looking to experience the vibrancy of a world-class city intertwined with nature’s beauty, choose Oahu.
-It offers a wide variety of things to do for everyone from shopping to golfing and surfing.
+If you want to experience the vibrancy of a world-class city intertwined with nature's beauty, choose Oahu.
+It offers a wide variety of things to do for everyone, from shopping to golfing and surfing.
 However, if you want a wider variety of authentic Hawaiian experiences, Big Island has the width and breadth to make your vacation more memorable.